Frequently Asked Questions by Health Care Professionals

 What is POLST?

-The POLST Paradigm is a clinical process designed to facilitate communication between health care professionals and patients with serious advanced illness or frailty (or their authorized surrogate) where the health care professional would not be surprised if the patient died within the next year.
-The process encourages shared, informed medical decision-making leading to a set of portable medical orders that respects the patient’s goals for care in regard to the use of cardiopulmonary resuscitation (CPR) and other medical interventions, is applicable across health care settings, and can be reviewed and revised as needed.
+The POLST Form is designed for seriously ill or frail patients.
+Emergency medical responders and emergency medicine health care professionals follow these orders unless there is new information from a patient or appropriate surrogate.
+The POLST process encourages shared, informed medical decision-making leading to a set of portable medical orders that respects the patient’s goals for care in regard to the use of cardiopulmonary resuscitation (CPR) and other medical interventions, is applicable across health care settings, and can be reviewed and revised as needed.